High10Hunter/cloud-agnostic/docs/3-argocd-multiclusters.md

 kubectl apply -f gitops/cluster-app/capa-byoai-app.yaml
 ```

-The cluster creation status can be checked like in the creation via YAML manifest section above.
+The cluster creation status can be checked the same way in YAML manifest section above.

 ## Add remote BYOAI workload cluster to Argo CD
 Use the Argo CD CLI to add the BYOAI workload cluster to Argo CD: